-- We must maintain at least a four percent minimum regulatory capital-to-assets ratio.
-This requirement historically has been closest to affecting our operations. - We must maintain at least a five percent minimum leverage ratio of capital divided by total assets, which includes a 1.5 weighting factor applicable to permanent capital.
+- We must maintain at least a four percent minimum regulatory capital-to-assets ratio. - We must maintain at least a five percent minimum leverage ratio of capital divided by total assets, which includes a 1.5 weighting factor applicable to permanent capital.
 Because all of our Class B stock is permanent capital, this requirement is met automatically if we satisfy the four percent unweighted capital requirement. - We are subject to a risk-based capital rule in which we must hold an amount of "permanent" capital that exceeds the amount of exposure to market risk, credit risk, and operational risk.
 How we determine the amount of these risk exposures is stipulated by Finance Agency regulation.
 Permanent capital includes retained earnings and the regulatory amount of Class B capital stock.